 Treating obesity in pets looks simple at first glance– feed them less and exercise them more, surely?
 However, as animal professionals know, it is way more complicated than that.
 Obesity usually arises from a complex combination of factors such as our relationship with pets, our relationships with food, our relationships with family, and our in–built habits.
 Many dieting programmes fail to consider these important psychological and social elements, and hence they may fail.

 An understanding of human behaviour change can transform how practitioners interact and communicate with their clients, taking factors that have previously been barriers to change, such as our habits, and using them to help change happen.

-This workshop invites practitioners working at the front line in companion animal and equine obesity (including vets, vet nurses, nutritionists, physiotherapists, behaviourists, welfare officers, trainers, farriers/trimmers and more) to attend a practical workshop exploring human behaviour change approaches to managing obesity primarily in dogs, cats and horses.
-In this workshop participants will learn about HBC approaches to managing obesity at individual, local and national levels, and will compare and contrast different aspects in relation to management of the different species.
+This short, pragmatic distance learning course is for practitioners working at the front line in companion animal and equine obesity (including vets, vet nurses, nutritionists, physiotherapists, behaviourists, welfare officers, trainers, farriers/trimmers and more).
+The course will enable participants to explore human behaviour change approaches to managing obesity primarily in dogs, cats, and horses.
+Participants will learn the need to first understand the drivers of the issue and the barriers involved in change, then explore potential ways to design change interventions to facilitate change and how to monitor activities to ensure they are impactful.
+Participants will learn about facilitating change at individual, local and national levels, and will compare contrast different aspects in relation to management of the different species.

-The outputs of this event will be used in the planning for a much larger gathering in spring 2021 that will bring together a wider range of stakeholders, including academic and commercial organisations.
-At the 2021 event, talks will be invited from the front line community of practice, as well as from nationally renowned vets, researchers and so on.
+The feedback from this course will be used in the planning of a more in-depth package that will bring together a wider range of stakeholders, including academic and commercial organisations.

 Tamzin is a social scientist with a background in global health, and has a specific interest in the interconnections between human and animal health and wellbeing.
 She completed a PhD at the University of Liverpool studying how we can improve… Read more »